pivotal/docs-tap/tas-migration/spring-config-server.hbs.md

-# Migrate Spring Config Server apps from TAS to Tanzu Application Platform
+# Migrate Spring Config Server apps to Tanzu Application Platform

-Tanzu Application Service (TAS) and Tanzu Application Platform (commonly known as TAP) both enable you to load Java properties into an app from a configuration repository.
+Tanzu Application Service (commonly known as TAS) and Tanzu Application Platform (commonly known as TAP) both enable you to load Java properties into an app from a configuration repository.

 You can migrate an app running on TAS with Spring Configuration Service (SCS) to Tanzu Application